Continuous vs. batch process: what are the differences?

 So, with so many customers turning to the internet, it only makes sense that manufacturers are going digital too, and leveraging this sales channel.
 Many implement tools such as cloud-based manufacturing software.
 This allows them to manage their sales alongside other essential manufacturing responsibilities such as production and supply chain management.

 Are you a manufacturer looking to start managing your online sales and production lines?
-Then try Katana cloud manufacturing software with a 14-day free trial and see how it can help you get your entire business under control and reach new heights.
+Then book a demo with Katana cloud manufacturing software and see how it can help you get your entire business under control and reach new heights.